A brief guide to the Catholic Church's sainthood procedure

-Here is a brief summary of how the Roman Catholic Church recognises sainthood.
+Here is a brief summary of how the Roman Catholic Church recognizes sainthood.

 The process that can lead to sainthood, known as a "cause", cannot usually start until five years after a person's death.